 “Daddy explained why you couldn’t answer my letter.
 I feel so awful.”
 She cut off a sob.

 “Mama pointed to your car across the street and yelled at me, ‘That brave, kind man’s still sitting in his car.’
 And Daddy shouted, ‘He’s probably too heart-broken to leave.
 You get out there right this instant before he takes off.'”

 Her hand soothed his.
 “I apologized to Tommy.
 He huffed off.
 I gave Mama and Daddy a quick hug because I was so happy.
 I waited a few seconds to give Tommy time to leave, then I went flying out, just in time to see you pulling away.
 Daddy came out on the porch with Mama and told me to get in his car.”

 She dug into her purse, came up with a handkerchief.
 She blotted her eyes, sniffling and smiling.
 “I thought it was her purse Mama had with her, but it was mine.”

 She traced a hand along his uniform sleeve.
 “Mr. James Farrow, I just proved to you I still have a very big crush on you.
 Now your turn.
 Prove to me you have a very big crush on me, or I’m getting right back out of here.”

 “Oh?”
 He grinned and took her into his arms.
 “And walking home through this neighborhood all by yourself?”

 “Hm.
-Forgot to tell you — somehow.
+Somehow I forgot to tell you.
 Mama and Daddy didn’t leave.
 They’re parked several houses down.
 Won’t leave until we do.
 Daddy’s got a baseball bat and who knows what else in the car.
 Now get on with this, Mr. James Farrow.”